HolyGeek404/GoodStuff_Website/README.md

   - **App Registry:** Contains basic app's setup and identity in the cloud.
   - **App Roles:** Used for authorize incoming requests.
   - **SQL Database:** Stores User's data.
+  - **Event Grid:** Added event for newly signed up Users.
-  - **Event Grid & Functions:** Sends email with confirmation link after sign up.
+  - **Functions:** Sends email with confirmation link after sign up.

 ---

 ### 3. ⚙️ [GoodStuff_ProductApi](https://github.com/HolyGeek404/GoodStuff_ProductApi)
-**Product API Backend**
+**Product Api**

 - **Description:**
-  The Product API handles all product-related operations.
+  The Product Api handles all product-related operations.
 CRUD for Admin and basic operations like dispaly group of products or single one and filtering.
 - **Architecture:**
   - Controllers
   - SOLID services